Chapter 6

 Scripture.
 I may think that if I can understand "how God does

-this trap is because this puts me back in control.
-I want to be in
+for this trap is because this puts me back in control.
+I want to be

-control of my own life, because at some level I don't trust God to
+in control of my own life, because at some level I don't trust God

 However, despite my need to control, God is the One in control of

-much to allow me to succeed in my error.
-He was always faithful to
+too much to allow me to succeed in my error.
+He was always

-prevent me from succeeding in my attempts to use Scripture in this
+faithful to prevent me from succeeding in my attempts to use

-that He is a living person with a will and emotions and a good plan
+know that He is a living person with a will and emotions and a

 Profoundly Different, But True!